-Allow for the creation of untrustworthy networks (in which data is stored on storage resources that users may not trust) while ensuring reliability and security.
+Allow for the creation of untrustworthy networks (in which data is stored on silos that users may not trust) while ensuring reliability and security.

 Heterogeneous storage contributions

-Balance the data while taking into account that some storage resources have more capacity than others.
+Balance the data while taking into account that some silos have more capacity than others.

 Storage reliability level

-Allow the administrator to define the reliability of storage resources/providers.
+Allow the administrator to define the reliability of silos/providers.
 For instance, S3 already replicates data internally while a standalone server does not.